oanguenot/simctl-cli/README.md

 ### Install an application

-This command copy the binary to the simulator
+This command copies the binary to the simulator

 ```bash